Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss

 • Cancellation Policy

-At Soma House Counselling & Wellness, we recognize that trauma affects both the brain and the nervous system—particularly for those who serve on the front lines.
-Veterans, RCMP members, firefighters, paramedics, and other first responders are routinely exposed to high-stress, life-threatening, and morally complex situations.
-Over time, this repeated exposure can contribute to PTSD, anxiety, sleep disturbance, emotional numbing, and cumulative occupational stress.
+At Soma House Counselling & Wellness, trauma is understood as impacting both the brain and the nervous system—particularly for those who serve on the front lines and other trauma-exposed professionals.
+Veterans, RCMP members, firefighters, paramedics, healthcare workers, educators, and individuals in high-pressure or helping roles are routinely exposed to high-stress, life-threatening, and morally complex situations.
+Over time, this repeated or cumulative exposure—whether direct or vicarious—can contribute to PTSD, anxiety, sleep disturbance, emotional numbing, burnout, and chronic occupational stress.

 Eye Movement Desensitization and Reprocessing (EMDR) is a well-established, evidence-based trauma therapy that helps the brain and nervous system reprocess distressing memories so they feel less overwhelming and disruptive.
-Rather than relying solely on talk therapy, EMDR supports the nervous system in restoring a sense of safety, emotional regulation, and control—outcomes that are especially important for those working in high-risk professions.
+Rather than relying solely on talk therapy, EMDR works with the nervous system to restore a sense of safety, improve emotional regulation, and support a greater sense of control—outcomes that are especially important for those working in high-demand, high-risk, or trauma-exposed professions.

-A growing body of research supports EMDR as an effective treatment for trauma among Veterans, police, firefighters, and paramedics.
-Systematic reviews and clinical studies have consistently shown that EMDR reduces PTSD symptoms, emotional distress, and physiological arousal in first responders, while also supporting resilience and occupational functioning (Morris et al., 2022; Lewis-Schroeder et al., 2018).
+A growing body of research supports EMDR as an effective treatment for trauma among Veterans, police, firefighters, paramedics, and other trauma-exposed professionals.
+Systematic reviews and clinical studies have consistently shown that EMDR reduces PTSD symptoms, emotional distress, and physiological arousal, while also supporting resilience and occupational functioning (Morris et al., 2022; Lewis-Schroeder et al., 2018).
 Research with Veterans further demonstrates that EMDR is effective when delivered either in-person or via telehealth, increasing access to care without compromising outcomes (Fairbanks et al., 2025).
 Both intensive and weekly EMDR formats have been shown to significantly reduce PTSD symptoms and improve emotional regulation and daily functioning (Hurley, 2018).

-EMDR is also recognized internationally as one of the most researched trauma-focused therapies, with evidence supporting its effectiveness in addressing both the psychological and physical symptoms associated with traumatic stress (Shapiro, 2014; U.S. Department of Veterans Affairs, n.d.).
-This makes EMDR particularly well-suited for first responders and Veterans whose nervous systems have adapted to chronic alertness, repeated exposure, and cumulative trauma.
+EMDR is also recognized internationally as one of the most researched trauma-focused therapies, with strong evidence supporting its effectiveness in addressing both the psychological and physiological symptoms associated with traumatic stress (Shapiro, 2014; U.S. Department of Veterans Affairs, n.d.).
+This makes EMDR particularly well-suited for first responders, Veterans, and trauma-exposed professionals whose nervous systems have adapted to chronic alertness, repeated exposure, and cumulative stress over time.

 Book your EMDR session today